DeltaZeroDev/DeltaLang/README.md

-# DeltaLang
+# DeltaClang

-## A very shit interpreted language which is very similar to assembly, made by DeltaZero for shits and giggles
+## A very shit interpreted language which is very similar to assembly, made by DeltaZero for shits and giggles, mildly improved by CR577